MiaRasmussen05/Test3/README.md

     - The clickable buttons to the right is fully responsive with hover effects that shows they are clickable.
 With different colors for each of the four control buttons.
     - On the game page the page links are gone and the logo is used to go back to the home page.
     - On smaller screens the controls are moved under the game board and the game board fills out the width out the screen under the logo.
 The pause button stays on the left side but moves under the board instead of staying on the side.
+    - When the game is over, a game over message comes to the pages instead of it showing the board with a restart button.

 - ### Future Features
   - A future feature could be to have high score board that saves all high scores so visitors can try and beat each others score and get to the top.